Exhibition Statement 2022:

 Hole in the Fence:

-about being able to stand close to the fastest and dirtiest train the world has ever known.
+about trying to stand close to the fastest and dirtiest train the world has ever known.

 Painting: Living with the choices you made